 First things first, yes, you can skip the coconut flour

-After I nailed this recipe, my first thought was that I needed to test it again without the coconut flour.
+After we nailed this recipe, our first thought was that we needed to test it again without the coconut flour.
 Anytime something has coconut flour in it we field a ton of comments and messages asking for swap options.
 Two things:

-- Yes, I have tested this recipe without coconut flour and it works.
-The result is a little more crumbly but I believe it’s a nice trade-off for you folks who would rather not use coconut flour at all.
-To nix the coconut flour, I used 3 cups of almond flour + 3 flax eggs instead of 2, plus an extra teaspoon of xanthan gum bringing the total xanthan gum to a tablespoon.
-I’ve noted the option in the recipe card as well.
+- Yes, we have tested this recipe without coconut flour and it works.
+The result is a little more crumbly but we believe it’s a nice trade-off for you folks who would rather not use coconut flour at all.
+To nix the coconut flour, we used 3 cups of almond flour + 3 flax eggs instead of 2, plus an extra teaspoon of xanthan gum bringing the total xanthan gum to a tablespoon.
+We’ve noted the option in the recipe card as well.
 Let cool completely before serving.

 If you end up trying both ways, we’d love to hear your thoughts and preferences in the comment section!